BDC Hamburger Icon

 It saves your business money.

-Direct deposit, like most online innovations, has a lot to offer.
-It helps businesses save a lot of money by eliminating manual check preparation.
-Since there is no need for postage and mailing supplies, it saves business owners about $3 per paper check.
+Direct deposit helps businesses save money by eliminating manual check preparation.
+Because there is no need for postage and mailing supplies, it saves business owners about $3 per paper check.

 It saves your business time.

 Saving money is always a bonus, but saving time is also a welcome win.
-With direct deposit, you no longer spend time printing and mailing paper paychecks, and you no longer need to wait for all of your employees to cash their checks.
-It also saves employees time since they no longer need to wait in line at the bank to cash or deposit their paychecks.
+When your entire staff adopts direct deposit, you’ll no longer spend time printing and mailing paper paychecks, and you’ll no longer need to wait for all of your employees to cash their checks to reconcile your business bank account.
+It also saves employees time, since they don’t have to wait in line at the bank to cash or deposit their paychecks.

 It’s more secure than paper.

 Direct deposit has a significant security advantage over paper checks, which can be lost, stolen or counterfeited.
-According to a Nacha survey, 83% of employees perceive direct deposit as more secure.
 In a survey on payment fraud by the Association for Financial Professionals, researchers found that checks are the most vulnerable method to fraud.
+Additionally, according to a Nacha study, more than 75 percent of workers ages 22 to 34 who receive direct deposit cite security as one of the reasons it’s their preferred payment method.
+Offering direct deposit could even help you attract millennial employees.

 It supports employees’ financial health.

-Direct deposit allows you to help your employees automatically direct part of their paychecks into their savings accounts.
+Direct deposit lets your employees automatically direct part of their paychecks into their savings accounts or investment funds.

 “With split deposit, employees can direct a fixed amount or percentage of their pay into a savings or investment account to help build savings,” McElrath said.
 “As the single biggest influence on employees’ use of direct deposit, businesses can play a key role in supporting employee financial health.”